Inver GmbH relies on Linde MH’s explosion‑protection expertise

 Mission: moving away from a mixed fleet

-The all‑from‑one‑source principle
+The single‑source principle

-Explosion‑protected vehicles may be highly specialised in their final form – but at Linde MH they are developed together with the 0-series of standard series trucks.
-“This close integration of standard and explosion‑protected trucks brings many advantages,” says Elke Karnarski, Product Manager EX‑Proof Trucks at Linde MH.
-“Customers can rely on the EX trucks offering the same comfort, handling and performance as the standard models.
-Operators don’t have to change their
+Explosion‑protected trucks may be highly specialized in their final form, but at Linde MH they are developed together with the pilot series of standard series trucks.
+“This close integration of standard and explosion‑protected trucks brings many advantages,” says Elke Karnarski, Product Manager Ex‑Proof Trucks at Linde MH.
+“Customers can rely on the EX trucks offering the same comfort, handling, and performance as the standard models.

-working habits.
-At the same time, we as the manufacturer can fully integrate all explosion‑protection measures and then certify not only the individual assemblies but the entire vehicle according to ATEX.”
+Operators don’t have to change their working habits.
+At the same time, we as the manufacturer can fully integrate all explosion‑protection measures and then certify not only the individual assemblies, but the entire truck according to ATEX.”
 These strong arguments also convinced the decision‑makers at Inver GmbH.

 Explosion protection without compromise